owner232/ICO-Website/README.md

-**If this website helped you Please feel free to send something our way!**

- - BTC: 14kSNTG4T21vn1AY6Yv4PAwUEPurx6wHQ9
- - LTC: LNnjWwDA6yBqsEWkcVtwyZxT5QzSRt5ytP

   IF YOU WANT CUSTOM WORK, Send me an email at owner232@gmail.com With what you want done and I will reply with a quote.

  NOTE: SOME SETTINGS NEED TO BE CHANGED IN THE SQL DATABASE! once you get it figured out it is very easy to mess with.